nhillardaunmedu/food-stories/stories/smoked-fish/index.md

 ## Analysis: Smoke, Memory, and Belonging

 listing back to my food story what becomes very clear is how much food can transend things like taste.
-The fish less about how much i enjoyed it and more about a feeling of bonding and belonging with my Grandfather.
+The fish was less about how much i enjoyed it and more about a feeling of bonding and belonging with my Grandfather.
 This highlights an idea we talked about in class were food can have a deeper meaning and the sharing of food pathways can lead to a greater understanding of diffrent people.
+It also shows that food can be about memory.
+Smoked fish and seafood in general will always be tied to memories of my grandpa.